modal verbs

 May shows possibility in the present or the future.

-Where are my keys?
+- Present: Where are my keys?
 They may be in the car.

-Future: I may go to the party tonight.
+- Future: I may go to the party tonight.

 Might

-Might shows possibility in the present or future.
+Possibility in the present or future.

-• Where are my keys?
+- Where are my keys?
 They might be in the car.

-• I might go to the party tonight.
+- I might go to the party tonight.

-may, and is more common in
+Might is less formal than may, and is more common in conversation

 Could

-Where are my keys?
+Present: Where are my keys?
 They could be in the car.

 Future: We could go to the party tonight.

-Could shows options or possibility.
+Could shows options, or possibility.

 Must